|Nutritional Guidelines (per serving)|

 - Any of the popular premium vodkas are good options.

 - Add a splash of flavor by pouring one of your favorite flavored vodkas.
-Any fruit flavor works well, thought it's not the best drink for whipped cream and other sweet vodkas.
+Any fruit flavor works well, though it's not the best drink for whipped cream and other sweet vodkas.

 You can make the Vodka Collins as tall or short as you like by adjusting the amount of club soda.
-On average, a 6-ounce drink will create a rather light mix with an alcohol content of around 9% ABV (18 proof).
+On average, a 6-ounce drink will create a rather light mix with an alcohol content of around 9 percent ABV (18 proof).